 - During this time, letter sounds are being learned.
 Phonemic awareness is knowing what sounds a letter makes, and children experiment with matching letter shapes and letter sound(s).
 The variances in the English language make it challenging at times (C and K both say “k”/G and g are the same letter, although they look quite different), and teachers support children as they move forward with this skill.
 There are numerous alphabet games, songs and chants used throughout the day with children.

 - Sight words come on board as well.
 This can happen in two forms: environmental print and word recognition.

 As you can now see, reading skills can be placed in a developmental sequence.
 There are a multitude of skills involved that help your child grow into a successful reader.
-FUMP provides an environment that values each developing skill, as they unfold.
+FUMP provides an environment that values each developing skill as it unfolds.
 Our low teacher-to-child ratios create opportunities for the teachers to observe children’s individual stages and tailor classroom activities to their needs.
-We refrain from long periods of children sitting while teachers flash site words for the group to chant.
+We refrain from long periods of children sitting while teachers flash sight words for the group to chant.
 We value authentic learning for children within the context of hands-on activities.
-In other words, the absence of worksheets and flash cards doesn’t mean that children are not learning to read.
+In other words, the absence of worksheets and flashcards doesn’t mean that children are not learning to read.
 It means that we are teaching them to read developmentally; we place the child’s readiness at the center of the goals and subsequent activities we set forth.

 What can parents do?
 READ TO YOUR CHILD DAILY!
 We cannot emphasize this enough.
 Reading will come on board in its own time, so children need exposure to text, stories, rhymes, and most of all, a love of books.
 Enjoy those cuddly lap moments with your little ones.